brannondorsey/sigscan/README.md

 ## Installation

-`sigscan` is available as a pre-compiled binaries or from source.
+`sigscan` is available for downloads as pre-compiled binaries or you can build it from source.

-### Download Binaries
+### Download Released Binaries

 ```bash
 # Pick a download target